• Skip to primary navigation

 Anxiety is the most common mental health disorder among adults and children.
 According to the National Institute of Mental Health, one in four adolescents has mild to moderate anxiety, though it can also be seen even in very young children.
 Girls are more likely than boys to be diagnosed with an anxiety disorder.

-Experts believe anxiety disorders can be both genetic (inherited by parents) and caused by environmental factors (such as a traumatic event).
+Experts believe anxiety disorders can be both genetic (passed down by parents) and caused by environmental factors (such as a traumatic event).
 A child can also learn anxiety and fear from family members and others.

 It is important to note that anxiety in children and teens often overlaps with depression.
 Knowing the signs and symptoms of both conditions can help you best identify how to support your child.